strangelove-ventures/mandrake/packages/workspace/README.md

 ### Important Note

-All workspace creation should happen through the MandrakeManager to ensure proper registration in the central registry.
-While the system supports workspaces in the `~/.mandrake/workspaces/` directory, new workspaces can be created in any location on the filesystem as long as they are properly registered through the MandrakeManager.
-The MandrakeManager can also adopt workspaces that are created elsewhere and add them to the registry.
+All workspace operations must go through the MandrakeManager to ensure proper registration in the central registry.
+Each workspace is identified by a unique UUID, which is used consistently throughout the system.
+While the user-friendly name is important for display and filesystem organization, the UUID is the primary identifier for all operations.

 ## Core Concepts